Chemistry

 CHGN507ADVANCED ANALYTICAL CHEMISTRY3.0

-Full-time students are expected to maintain continuous enrollment in CHGN560, and all credits received for CHGN560 can count towards the coursework requirement for the non-thesis MS degree.
+All credits received for CHGN560 may count towards the coursework requirement for the non-thesis MS degree.
 At least 21 of the required 30 credits must be taken as a registered master’s degree student at Mines.
 Up to 9 credits of graduate courses may be transferred into the degree program, provided that those courses have not been used as credit toward a Bachelor's degree.
-The student’s committee makes decisions on courses to be taken and transfer credit, and examines the student’s written report and oral presentation resulting from the independent study.
+The student’s committee makes decisions on courses to be taken and transfer credit and examines the student’s written report and oral presentation resulting from the independent study.

 Dual Degree Program Option: Students have the opportunity to earn two degrees with the dual degree option.
 Students complete coursework to satisfy requirements for both a non-thesis MS in Chemistry from the Colorado School of Mines and a Master of Science of Physical Chemistry and Chemical Physics from the University of Bordeaux.